- About Us

 Derrick has helped in many supporting aspects of the Foundation’s work from grants/scholarships to donor development/endowment creation to forecasting/planning.
 He has collaborated with other staff in implementing changes to the Gift Acceptance policy to accept gift annuities, gifts of timber, gifts of grain and livestock, donor advised funds, and endowment funds using donor recommended investment managers.
 To date each piece of new policy has been utilized except a gift of grain or livestock.

-While at the Foundation Derrick graduated Leadership Harrison County in 2013 with perfect attendance and was a key participant in the service project.
-Derrick currently serves as Treasurer for Leadership Harrison County.
-Attending Indiana University Southeast he completed the Master of Business Administration in 2017 and anticipates finishing the Master of Science in Strategic Finance in 2018.
+While at the Foundation Derrick graduated Leadership Harrison County in 2013.
+Derrick currently serves as Treasurer for Leadership Harrison County and Treasurer for Harrison County Lifelong Learning.
+Attending Indiana University Southeast he completed the Master of Business Administration in 2017 and completed the Master of Science in Strategic Finance in 2018.

 HCCF uses unrestricted funds to meet various community needs.
 From grants to nonprofits for basic human services to large-scale programs such as preschool - these are made possible by using unrestricted funds.
 HCCF is participating in the Lilly Endowment Inc. GIFT VII Challenge in order to bring more unrestricted dollars into our community.